 With some external interest already in being part of this project and its market development in the future, prospects are looking very interesting for the team at Lyndon Engineering over the coming years.

 Lyndon Engineering not only build their own equipment and commercial machinery, we also provide a contract machine design and fabrication service.
-We can assist with the CAD design based on your ideas, sourcing competitive pricing on components and fabricating your machine into a real-world product.
+We can assist with the CAD design based on your ideas, sourcing competitive pricing on components and fabricating your machine into a saleable product.
 Our knowledge covers steel work, pneumatics, hydraulics, travelling systems and product delivery systems.
-Bring us your idea and lets work together to bring your product to the market.
+Bring us your idea and lets work together to bring your product to the market, all with the confidence of retaining your design and IP.

 The Lyndon Engineering development team are finalising the design for their viticulture soil improvement system after many months of market research.
 Field trials begin in late May for the machine known as the ‘Terroir 180’ which will improve a vineyards and general horticultural soil structure.